A Brit’s Guide to Better Stargazing

 Our Editor-in-Chief, Zane Landers, answers:

-My goal at TelescopicWatch is to provide accurate information on telescopes that’s free of embellishment or exaggeration, as well as informative content on the night sky and astronomy at large.
+My goal at TelescopicWatch.com and its UK version, TelescopicWatch.uk, is to provide accurate information on telescopes that’s free of embellishment or exaggeration, as well as informative content on the night sky and astronomy at large.

-A lot of advertising for all sorts of products today is based on superlatives and attempting to take advantage of emotions.
-Telescopes in particular often are advertised with something other than the actual capabilities, optical quality etc in mind, such as claims of outrageously high magnifications or leaning heavily into the computer technology bundled with the instrument.
-Likewise, a lot of sky guides are focused only on the “best” or showpiece objects which are well-known to amateurs or lack information on what it exactly is you are seeing at the eyepiece.
+A lot of advertising for all sorts of products today is based on superlatives and attempts to take advantage of emotions.
+Telescopes, in particular, are often advertised with something other than actual capabilities, optical quality, etc. in mind, such as claims of outrageously high magnifications or leaning heavily into the computer technology bundled with the instrument.
+Likewise, a lot of sky guides are focused only on the “best” or showpiece objects that are well-known to amateurs or lack information on what exactly it is you are seeing at the eyepiece.
 I aim to solve this with my work.